DmytroIvanenko/minecraft-troops-deployment/README.md

 7. Open the chat (press `T` or `Enter`) and simply type: **troops**

 ## ⚠️ Technical Note
 The scaling effect for "Patron" entities uses the `playanimation` command.
-For permanent stability across world reloads, it is recommended to mirror this command in a **Repeating Command Block** (Always Active) at the entity's location.
+For permanent stability across world reloads, it is recommended to mirror this command in a **Repeating Command Block** (Always Active) close to the entity's location.